tinue/SynologyDevServer/README.md

 * Why do the docker commands require `sudo`?
   * On Linux systems, this can be avoided by adding the user to the `docker` group.
 On a Synology this does not work, unfortunately.
 * Can the development server be hacked?
   * Possibly: If someone gains access to the Docker socket, then this person is for all practical purposes a `root` user of the entire Synology.
 The images `Jenkins` and `Portainer` need access to the Docker socket to function.
 In addition, `Portainer` runs as `root`.
-All of this combined means that if someone can hack `Jenkins` or `Portainer`, then this person has unlimited access to the Synology Disk Station.
+All of this combined means that if someone can hack `Jenkins` or `Portainer`, then this person has unlimited access to the Synology DiskStation.
 This is why this project is about a *private* development server, and not a public one.
-Do not expose this to the Internet!
+Operate the Synology behind a firewall only!
 * How can I reset my servers?
   * For a full reset, you have to delete all volumes.
 This can be done easily by shutting down like this: `sudo docker-compose down -v`.
   * For a partial reset, you can manually delete the matching volume.
 Use `sudo docker volume ls` to list the existing volumes.
 Then use `sudo docker volume rm [volumename]` to delete.
 For example, `sudo docker volume rm synologydevserver_jenkins_home` resets Jenkins.
 * Do I need Portainer?
   * No, you can instead use the GUI of the Synology Docker package.
-Just remove the "Portainer" part of the docker-compose.yaml file, and also remove the "depends-on" sections in the two other services.
-Strictly speaking, the "depends-on" is incorrect anyway.
+Just remove the "Portainer" part of the `docker-compose.yaml` file, and also remove the `depends-on` sections in the two other services.
+Strictly speaking, the `depends-on` is incorrect anyway.
 I just wanted Portainer to be up and running before the other packages start up.
 * How do I backup the data?
   * TODO: Provide an answer
 * How can I upgrade the packages?
   * `sudo docker-compose down && sudo docker-compose pull && sudo docker-compose up -d`.
   * TODO: Automatic upgrades
 * What is this: `user: "1000:0"` in the Jenkins service description?
-  * Jenkins by default runs as `uid:gid` `1000:1000`.
-Most docker packages simply run as `root`, or `0:0`.
-Unfortunately, this does not allow to access the docker socket of the Synology Docker package.
-Only root can do this.
+  * Jenkins by default runs as `uid:gid` `1000:1000` (most docker packages simply run as `root`, or `0:0`).
+Unfortunately, this does not allow Jenkins to access the Docker socket of the Synology Docker daemon, only root can do this.
 The simplest workaround is to start Jenkins with a group-id of zero, or `root`.

 # Release History
-* 2019-07-13: Start work
+* 1.0.0, 2019-07-13: First version